dimplek0424/dimplek0424/README.md

 ---

-## 🧭 Long-term, I aim to contribute to responsible AI through interdisciplinary research and real-world applications — blending systems engineering with domain-specific AI.
+🧭 **Long-term:** I aim to contribute to responsible AI through interdisciplinary research and real-world applications — blending systems engineering with domain-specific AI.

 ---